How to hire a forensic accountant.

 Then secure all information and discuss the situation with legal counsel.

-Evaluate the situation and hire a forensic accountant to utilize their specialized skills to determine the full extent of the fraud.
+Evaluate the situation and hire a trained financial professional to utilize their specialized skills to determine the full extent of the fraud.